DallasUrbanists/dallasurbanists.com/blog/_posts/2023-05-03-seven-cycling-groups-that-meet-weekly-monthly-in-dallas-volume-1.md

 **Gretchen Allen:** *“Oh yeah, totally.
 I was new.
 I think my first social ride was with TITS and that's a women led group.
 And I showed up, didn't know a soul, and I met people and I was new and I wasn't a very good cyclist, but I saw other people that were doing it and I thought, you know what?
 If they can do it, I can do it.
 So that instilled this fire and I wanted to meet more people and I just started cycling all the time that I could.
 Every time I could, I was out.
 Wow, there are so many fun memories, but I think one of my very favorite ones was just a beautiful small group, and then we ended up on a patio and we all were just chatting and going around the circle and getting to know one another, and that is just such a lost art.
 I think with women, we try to one up each other and there was none of that.
 It was all encouraging and it's still that way to this day.
 We all just wanna get to know you and encourage one.
 It's a safe place you can gripe and moan about your boyfriend, your girlfriend, and you know we love you anyway.
 The bike community in Dallas, especially among women, is like none other.”*

-# 4. SHIFTY FREEWHEELERS
+---

+# Shifty Freewheelers

-> SHIFTY FREEWHEELERS is a weekly social ride that gathers every Monday 7pm at [Cold Beer Company, 3600 Main Street](https://goo.gl/maps/WzpYSShSgE1nfbFZ9?coh=178572&entry=tt).
+> Shifty Freewheelers is a weekly social ride that gathers every Monday 7pm at [Cold Beer Company, 3600 Main Street](https://goo.gl/maps/WzpYSShSgE1nfbFZ9?coh=178572&entry=tt).

 **Miso Ryu:** *“Shifty Freewheelers’ regular ride is on Monday nights and currently we're meeting here at Cold Beer Company, which happens to be kind of the favorite watering hole for a bunch of us cyclists because they're very friendly toward cyclists.
 We can bring our bikes onto the patio; they're very welcoming of us.
 So we meet here on Monday nights for our regular weekly rides, and we people start meeting here around seven o'clock and we try to roll out by 7:30.
 But usually we end up rolling out around 7:45 PM.
 The speed is slightly faster than your run of the mill social ride.
 We will go usually between 11 to 13 miles per hour.
 So we've been trying to push it a little bit so that it would be just a hair faster than the typical social rides, but a little more leisurely than the training rides.”*